Pengwei-Yang/Pengwei-Yang/content/event/scslab/index.md

 location: The University of Sydney
 math: true
 publishDate: "2023-01-01T00:00:00Z"
-summary: Successfully completed the master's research work and started a new graduate career as a Research Assistant (RA) at the SCSLab.
+summary: Successfully completed the master's research work and started a new graduate career as a Research Associate (RA) at the SCSLab.
 tags: []
 title: Started a new graduate career as a RA at the SCSLab.
 ---